 Apart from all these, a good knowledge of regulatory procedures and compliance requirements within the company is desired here, so that you can keep your employees updated.

-Training and development managers earn an average salary of $76,903 per annum with 5 to 8 years of experience.
-In India, the average salary for this position is around Rs.
+Training and development managers earn an annual salary of $76,903 with 5 to 8 years of experience.
+In India, the median salary for this position is around Rs.
 7,75,000 per annum.

 8. Compensation and Benefits Manager